-None of us were present at the visions, so we do not know for sure what did happen and what did not happen.
+None of us were present at the visions, so we do not know for sure what happened.
 However, that is not relevant.
 With so many magicians and trick artists in the world it would not make any sense to have a "test" based upon a display of "supernatural" powers.
 Biblical prophets were not judged upon whether they exhibited supernatural feats, but upon their prophetic word and their character.

 Questionable test #5: Was years ahead of science

-Mary Eddy Baker, Joseph Smith, and the prophet Muhammad all proposed health reforms to their followers, and today their followers all claim that these health reforms are only now being validated by science and that this is evidence of divine guidance.
+Mary Eddy Baker, Joseph Smith, and the prophet Muhammad all proposed health reforms to their followers.
+Today their followers all claim that these health reforms are now being validated by science and that this is evidence of divine guidance.
 The truth is that initiating a health reform is no proof of prophethood.
 Thousands of health reforms have been instigated by various people over the centuries of human history.
 Are these health reformers thus prophets because they started a successful health reform?
 Of course not!

-One claim put forward by some Adventists is that the writings of Mrs. White help to keep the church unified by resolving theological differences over Bible passages, helping to maintain the "unity of the brethren".
-Those making this claim must acknowledge that this unity means that one's individual view of a particular Biblical topic must be brought into harmony with Ellen White's view.
-If one fails to bring their view into subjection to Ellen White, then that individual is ostracized by the church at large.
-This seems a heavy price to pay for unity, and elevates the role of Ellen White to chief interpreter of the Bible, a role not too far different from that of the Pope.
+One claim put forward by some Adventists is that the writings of Mrs. White help to keep the church unified by resolving theological differences over Bible passages, helping to maintain the "unity of the brethren."
+This may work for Bible passages where Mrs. White made clear, non-contradictory statements.
+However, this elevates the role of Ellen White to chief interpreter of the Bible, a role not too far different from that of the Pope.

-In reality, the writings of Ellen White stifle investigation into the true meaning of Scriptures because a "good Adventist" cannot study a Scripture and come to a conclusion that is different from the accepted "Ellen White" position.
+In reality, the writings of Ellen White stifle investigation into the true meaning of Scriptures because a "good Adventist" cannot study a Scripture and come to a conclusion that differs from the accepted "Ellen White" position.

 While some measure of unity on Biblical interpretation is attained by strictly adhering to the dictates of Ellen White, this does not necessarily translate into unity within the church.
-In fact, over the years, many people have testified about the lack of unity within the SDA Church.
-It is very likely that a large part of the disunity seething under the covers in today's SDA Church is directly related to Ellen White.
+Over the years, many people have testified about the lack of unity within the SDA Church.
+It is very likely that a large part of the disunity seething within the SDA Church is directly related to Ellen White.

-The young Ellen White forbids seeing doctors.
-The older Ellen White visited doctors herself.
-The young Ellen White wrote long and prolifically against solitary vice.
-The older Ellen White wrote not a single word about it the last 40 years of her life.
-The young Ellen White stressed the law.
-The older Ellen White stressed grace.
-Again and again, throughout her career, Ellen White contradicts her own writings.
+The young Ellen forbid seeing doctors.
+The older Ellen visited doctors herself.
+The young Ellen wrote long and prolifically against solitary vice as if it was a matter of great import.
+The older Ellen wrote not a single word about it the last 40 years of her life.
+The young Ellen stressed the law.
+The older Ellen stressed grace.
+Many more could be mentioned.
 Add to that the fact she wrote over 100,000 pages--about 100 times more writings than is found in the Bible--and there are plenty of contradictions to be found on almost any subject by anyone who takes the time to look.